FIRSTChesapeake/Knowledgebase/content/FRC/FRC-AV/index.md

 ---
 title: FRC A/V Home
 ---
+This series of articles is intended to walk an event volunteer through setting up the audio/visual system for *FIRST* Chesapeake FRC events.
+We will walk step-by-step through the items, actions and connections necessary for successful AV setup.
+This is the "hub" article, off of which each distinct setup stage (described in the [[#Stages and Order of Setup]] section below) will branch.
+You can return here at any time.
+First, however, we must discuss where to find all of the items you will need to setup A/V.
 # Equipment Locations and Storage Descriptions
 All A/V equipment will be located in one of the following locations, and it all must go **back** into one of these locations at the conclusion of the event.
 It is important to keep the equipment organized.
-Generally, the equipment should be placed back in the locations where you found it.
+The equipment should be placed back in the locations where you found it unless the Equipment Manager or FTA states otherwise.
 Here is a list of all of the locations where our A/V equipment can be found:
 1.  *Streaming Unit case*
 This is also known as the "Webstream Unit", "Streaming Unit", or other similar names.
 It is a large, tall black case on wheels labeled as the "streaming unit".
 It contains the main streaming computer, audio mixer, and interface panels to connect other equipment to.
 %% 	TODO: Get photo of CHS Stream Unit closed and open. %%